Giscus Comments

 Step 4: Configure Jekyll

-Add the Giscus configuration to your _config.yml:
+Add the Giscus configuration to your _config.yml.
+The theme reads exactly

 # Giscus Comment System Configuration